SimonWahlin/MIMPowerShellConnectors-wiki/Flat-File-Connector.md

 To create the connector described in this section, configure the tabs in the Management Agent Designer as described in the  [Windows PowerShell Connector for FIM 2010 R2 Technical Reference](http://technet.microsoft.com/en-us/library/dn640417(v=ws.10).aspx).

 ##Template File
-The sample connctor uses a template file to provide schema information to the Synchronization Service.
+The sample connector uses a template file to provide schema information to the Synchronization Service.
 Create a text file in the Extension folder called SampleInputFile.txt.

 By default, the Extensions folder can be found at:

     %ProgramFiles%\Microsoft Forefront Identity Manager\2010\Synchronization Service\Extensions\

+Paste the data located in [this file](https://github.com/Microsoft/MIMPowerShellConnectors/blob/master/src/FlatFileConnector/SampleInputFile.txt) in to SampleInputFile.txt.

 ##Connectivity